starklicht/starklicht-stm32/README.md

 Welcome to the **Starklicht** firmware repository!
 This project powers creative lighting for **movie makers, theater productions, and professional lighting installations**—where dynamic, reliable, and customizable effects matter most.

+### Documentation

+Full Documentation is on our website: https://starklicht.net/docs/intro/

 ---